tychosoft/webforcpp/FEATURES.md

 number of convenience methods have been added to sajason.h to make it easer to express and use.

+### utils.hpp

+This provides various miscellanous convience classes and functions.

 ## API servers

 Each supported internet api will be given it's own header in webforcpp.
 These